 As I’ve gotten older, I’ve grown to appreciate more benefits of time off.
-Sure, when I was younger, I liked going on vacation, but it was really just a chance to blow off steam and have fun.
-When my kids were little, it also allowed me spend quality time with them.
-Now that I am older and the kids are grown, I’m starting to see the therapeutic benefits of taking vacation for myself and not always pushing so hard.
-I’ll never be one of those people who takes many long vacations in the course of a year.
-It’s just not the way I’m wired, but a week off every once in a while, is good for the soul.
+Sure, when I was younger, I liked going on vacation, but it was just a chance to blow off steam and have fun.
+When my kids were little, it also allowed me to spend quality time with them.
+Now that I am older and the kids are grown, I’m starting to see the therapeutic benefits of taking a vacation for myself and not always pushing so hard.
+I’ll never be one of those people who take many long vacations in a year.
+It’s just not the way I’m wired, but a week off occasionally is good for the soul.

 I am fortunate that I have enjoyed my work for quite a long time now.
 Since I went out on my own in 2002, I’ve never looked back.
 Quite frankly, even the roles I had before then (after Business School) were both exciting and engaging and learning opportunities in their own way.
 I really can’t remember the last time I was depressed about coming to work on Monday morning.
 Now with the perspective of time, I can see what a blessing that is.

-I know this is a bit of a meandering post, but I reflects how I’m feeling at the moment.
-I feel grateful I have the opportunity to take some time off and visit a beautiful place.
+I know this is a bit of a meandering post, but it reflects how I’m feeling now.
+I feel grateful that I can take some time off and visit a beautiful place.
 I feel blessed I get it to do it with people I love.
 I’m going to do my best not to work while on vacation.
 Not always easy, but I’m sure my grandson will have a say on this issue.
 We all need to remember what this thing called life is all about.
-Every book you’ll ever read on the topic will basically tell you it’s about forming healthy, loving and supportive relationships with other people.
-These same books will also recommend doing meaningful work which play to your strengths and talents.
-Lastly there’s a lot written about the journey being more important than the destination.
+Every book you’ll ever read on the topic will tell you it’s about forming healthy, loving, and supportive relationships with other people.
+These same books will also recommend doing meaningful work which plays to your strengths and talents.
+Lastly, there’s a lot written about the journey being more important than the destination.
 I agree with all of this and if you think about it, it is all about how you spend your time.

 I hope you’ve had the opportunity to take some considerable time off this year or have something planned.
-I hope you’ve used (or will use) this time to reconnect with people you care about rejuvenate yourself.
-I hope you appreciate it the importance of getting off the treadmill and instead moving with no particular purpose except connection, relaxation and enjoyment.
+I hope you’ve used (or will use) this time to reconnect with people you care about.
+Use the time to rejuvenate yourself.
+I hope you appreciate the importance of getting off the treadmill.
+The goal should be connection, relaxation, and enjoyment.
 If you’re lucky, work will always be there.
 If you’re even more fortunate, you will be looking forward to it when you return.
 Embrace the special moments with others.
-They are precious and ultimately limited in the wide scheme of things.
-Life isn’t about just what you do and how hard you do it.
+They are precious and limited in the wide scheme of things.
+Life isn’t just about what you do and how hard you do it.
 There is much more to it than that.
-As a wise friend of my once said, “Start with the “Why” and live in the moment.
+As a wise friend of mine once said, “Start with the “Why” and live in the moment.